derekca/rnaseq/README.md

 - `hisatidx` — Points to directory with the reference genome for HISAT2.
 More info can be found at the [HISAT2 website](https://ccb.jhu.edu/software/hisat2) along with reference indices that can downloaded, if you do not want to generate your own.
 Regardless of the index's source, the reference genome being pointed at with this variable should be named `genome.fa`.

 - `input.sh` — Points to a `.fa` file with two columns.
-Column 1 (also `C1`) contains the user-selected output directory names, which is something useful for the user to identify which samples are being run.
-Column 2 (also `C2`) contains the input directory names, which is the name of the folder being described by `$runpath`.
+Column 1 (also called `C1exportdir` in the script comments) contains the user-selected output directory names, which is something useful for the user to identify which samples are being run.
+Column 2 (also called `C2sampledir` in the script comments) contains the input directory names, which is the name of the folder being described by `$runpath`.
 These folders can sometimes have human-unfriendly names, which is why including custom names into Column 1 is permitted.
 The columns need to be able to be read by a `while read` loop, so they must be separated by a single space or a tab.
 Leave the final line of the list blank.
 ```
 sample01 160322_NS500351_0115_AH5KKCAFXX
 sample02 160525_NS500351_0135_AH2F2YBGXY